Financial-Times/document-store-api/README.markdown

 Document Store API is a Dropwizard application which allows writes to and reads from MongoDB.

-Reading content by API users should be done via the /content-read/{uuid} endpoint.
-This makes sure the format of the response obeys the contract that our API was designed by.

-The /content/{uuid} endpoint is for reading from mongo without any other restriction, no formatting, no hard-coded layout or classes.
-It's a pure document representation of what is stored in mongoDB.

-These two endpoints should be separated into two independent applications, all of them using the name /content, one reading, one formatting, but that was scheduled to be later, for now both layers are in the same app.

-Operations on lists DOES NOT share the same logic, their read/writes are separate from this mechanism.

 ## Running locally

 To compile and build jar